Even with the rise of social media, email is still one of the most effective and efficient ways to communicate with your church.

-Beth and I give to Cross Church this way and I’d love to invite you to do the same.
+We give to Cross Church this way and I’d love to invite you to do the same.

 Email #5 – Send to First Time Donors

-This email is designed to thank a first time donor.
+This email is designed to thank a first-time donor.
 You should personalize the name and update the links.
 There is a question at the end designed to begin a conversation.